mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > the same connection, replayed media packets would be discarded as duplicates by
 > the receiver.

+## Coalescing RTP packets in single QUIC packet

+Applications have some control over how the QUIC stack maps application data to QUIC frames, but applications cannot control how the QUIC stack maps STREAM and DATAGRAM frames to QUIC packets {{Section 13 of ?RFC9000}} and {{Section 5 of ?RFC9308}}.

+* When RTP payloads are carried over QUIC streams, the RTP payload is treated as an ordered byte stream that will be carried in QUIC STREAM frames, with no effort to match application data boundaries.
+* When RTP payloads are carried over QUIC DATAGRAMs, each RTP payload data unit is mapped into a QUIC DATAGRAM frame, but
+* QUIC implementations can include multiple STREAM frames from different streams and one or more DATAGRAM frames into a single QUIC packet, and may include other QUIC frames as well.

+QUIC stacks are allowed to wait for a short period of time if the queued QUIC packet is shorter than the path MTU, in order to optimize for bandwidth utilization instead of latency, while real-time applications usually prefer to optimize for latency rather than bandwidth utilization.
+This waiting interval is under the QUIC implementation's control, and might be based on knowledge about application sending behavior or heuristics to determine whether and for how long to wait.

+When there are a lot of small DATAGRAM frames (e.g., an audio stream) and a lot of large DATAGRAM (e.g., a video stream), it may be a good idea to make sure the audio frames can be included in a QUIC packet that also carries video frames (i.e., the video frames don't fill the whole QUIC packet).
+Otherwise, the QUIC stack may have to send additional small packets only carrying single audio frames, which would waste some bandwidth.

+Application designers are advised to take these considerations into account when selecting and configuring a QUIC stack for use with RoQ.

 # Security Considerations {#sec-considerations}

 RoQ is subject to the security considerations of RTP described in